racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/GenerateApi.md

 The directory contains two main subdirectories:

 * *generatedServer*: Files to create the cloud API server, it contains the classes to create the service and the supported library which uses the workflow engine.
-* *generatedClient:* PyLabs client to call the generated cloud API server.
+* *generatedClient:* Pylabs client to call the generated cloud API server.

 ##Creating the Cloud API service Package